 Bike lanes, wider sidewalks and lower speed limits are some of the design features that can make a street into a space that is comfortable for all users, not just drivers.

 The word "vision" is thrown around a lot these days as the ingredient that we lack in Nova Scotia.
-The Ivany commission on the new economy used it in its rousing sermon exhorting us to get our act together.
+Alas, I'd say we have too much vision -- of the wrong kind.